 Economic Conditions

-The Group continues to be affected by the escalation of insurance and claim costs.
+The Group continues to be subject to inflationary trends in insurance and claim costs.
 The Group will continue to monitor its claims and work with its members via the safety program to minimize the number and severity of claims.